 This is a section of the Guide to Law Online, a collection of annotated internet links on the web site of the Law Library of Congress.
 It comprises an alphabetical list of countries with links to relevant sites set out under the following headings: Constitution, Executive, Judicial, Legislative, Legal Guides and General Sources.

 Five legal systems – civil law, common law, customary law, Muslim law and mixed systems – are briefly described, and the world’s “political entities” (mostly countries) are listed and classified according to the system under which they operate.
-The site is created by JuriGlobe, a research group formed by professors from the Faculty of Law of the University of Ottawa.
+This is the second edition (2008) of a site first created in 1999 by JuriGlobe, a research group formed by professors from the Faculty of Law of the University of Ottawa.

 WorldLII – the World Legal Information Institute – is a research facility providing free access to the law of over 120 jurisdictions, developed collaboratively by a number of Legal Information Institutes (LIIs) and coordinated by AustLII.
 It has two main components: Databases and Catalog.
-Databases cover case law, legislation, treaties, law reform reports, law journals and other materials from Asia, Australia, Canada, the Commonwealth, Cyprus, Hong Kong, Ireland, New Zealand, Pacific Islands, Southern Africa, the Philippines, Uganda, the United Kingdom and the United States, all accessible via a single search facility.
+Databases cover case law, legislation, treaties, law reform reports, law journals and other materials from jurisdictions worldwide, all accessible via a single search facility.
 Searches can also be done by continent, region or country.
-The “Catalog” section of the site provides links to over 15,000 law related web sites worldwide and is structured under categories such as countries, regions, subjects, courts and case law, legislation, parliaments, publishers, law libraries, research etc. There is also an advanced search facility which permits searching within the text of many documents.
+The “Catalog” section of the site provides links to over 15,000 law related web sites worldwide and is structured under categories such as countries, regions, subjects, courts and case law, legislation, parliaments, publishers, law libraries, research etc. Basic searching is available from the homepage.
+To search over a specific database within the site and for further field options, click the advanced search link.